The Bullet Train: Home media

 Toei Video released the film on DVD on 21 June 2002.
 On 9 December 2005, Toei released a special two-disc "Overseas Edition" (海外版, Kaigai Han) DVD featuring the French and English versions.
 The film was released on Blu-ray on 25 October 2017.

 The U.S. version of The Bullet Train was bundled with Golgo 13: Assignment Kowloon and Executioner in the Kill Chiba Collection Region 1 DVD set by Crash Cinema on 18 May 2004.
 On 20 November 2007, BCI Eclipse released both the original Japanese and English versions of the film in their Sonny Chiba Collection DVD set, which also includes Golgo 13: Assignment Kowloon, Dragon Princess, The Bodyguard, Karate Warriors, and Sister Street Fighter.
 The original Japanese version was released on Blu-ray by Twilight Time on 13 December 2016, with a limited run of 3,000 units.
 In November 2023, Discotek Media released a 2K restoration of the film, along with the English version reconstructed from the 2K remaster, on Blu-ray in North America.

 In the UK, the English dub of the film was bundled with Golgo 13: Assignment Kowloon and G.I.
 Samurai in The Sonny Chiba Collection Vol. 2 Region 2 DVD set by Optimum Home Releasing.
 Eureka Entertainment released the film on Blu-ray on 24 April 2023.

 Legacy

 Novelization

-A novelization of the film was written by Trevor Hoyle (under his pseudonym Joseph Rance) and Arei Kato, and released in 1980.
+A novelization of the film was written by Trevor Hoyle (under his pseudonym Joseph Rance) and Arei Kato, and released in 1980, and featured as a Reader's Digest Condensed Book in early 1981.